Divided Attention: Unsupervised Multi-Object Discovery with Contextually Separated Slots: Experiments

-\textbf{Training.} We implement implicit differentiation during training as proposed by \cite{chang2022object} for stability.
-We aim to keep the training pipeline simple and all models are trained on a single Nvidia 1080Ti GPU with PyTorch.
-We apply alternating optimization to $w$ and $\theta$ by Eq.~\eqref{eq:loss}.
+\textbf{Optimization.} We aim to keep the training pipeline simple and all models are trained on a single Nvidia 1080Ti GPU with PyTorch.
+We implement implicit differentiation during training \cite{chang2022object} for stability, and apply alternating optimization to $w$ and $\theta$ by Eq.~\eqref{eq:loss}.
 In each iteration, we first fix $g_{\theta}$ and update $w$, then use \textit{torch.detach()} to stop gradient computation on $x_i$ before updating $\theta$.
 This makes sure that only $\theta$ is updated when training the adversarial decoder.
-We train with batch size 32 in all experiments and apply the ADAM optimizer with an initial learning rate $8e^{-4}$ and decay schedule for both $w$ and $\theta$.
-We notice that the model is not sensitive to the choice of learning rate.
-Further details on training parameters and data normalization are provided in the Supplementary Material.
+We train with batch size 32 and apply the ADAM optimizer with an initial learning rate $8e^{-4}$ for both $w$ and $\theta$.
+We notice the model is not sensitive to the choice of learning rate.